dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 ```

 This command adds the specified packages to the `pubspec.yaml` as dependencies,
-and then gets the dependencies.
+and then retrieves the dependencies to resolve `pubspec.yaml`.

 The following example command is equivalent to
 editing `pubspec.yaml` to add the `http` package,